pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 ## Step 1: Create your configuration file

 Time to get started.
-Create an empty file called `config.KZ.yaml` in the project root — this is the only file we will create in this tutorial.
+First, create an empty file called `config.KZ.yaml` in the project root.
+This is the only file we will create in this tutorial.
 We will fill it in gradually over the next few steps, adding one setting at a time and explaining the reasoning behind each one.

 === "Linux / macOS"